-To hard reset an iPhone 7, 7 Plus, 8, or 8 Plus, press and hold the power button and the volume down button at the same time, then let go when the Apple trademark appears on the screen of your iPhone.
+To hard reset an iPhone 7 or 7 Plus, press and hold the power button and the volume down button at the same time, then let go when the Apple trademark appears on the screen of your iPhone.

-If you have an iPhone X, press the volume up button, then the volume down button, then press and hold the side button.
+If you have an iPhone 8 or newer model, press the volume up button, then the volume down button, then press and hold the side button.
 Let go of the side button as soon as the Apple icon appears.